- The US and Canada exchange roughly $2 billion in goods and services each day

 Next, you’ll coordinate the movement of your product from the US port to its destination.
 For warehouse-bound shipments, you'll need to hire a transport truck.
-If you have a stateside logistic partner, though, they’ll do this on your behalf automatically.
+If you have a stateside logistic partner, though, they’ll automatically do this on your behalf.

 For door-to-door shipping to customers, allocate 1-2 weeks for delivery.
 Your shipment must arrive at port, clear customs, then get picked up and go out for delivery.

 Truck freight is a transport method that varies by the distance to delivery.
 For example, it takes roughly four days for a truck to drive from Montreal to Los Angeles.
 This includes time at customs.